Top 7 Threat Intelligence Platforms & Software in 2025

 • Sandboxing: ThreatStream’s integrated sandbox tool allows teams to investigate potential threats in greater detail.

-Anomali has multiple deployment options, but it lacks some advanced threat intelligence capabilities, like alert management and detection rules.
-Consider Rapid7 if you’re looking for those features or internal integrations that include them.
+Anomali has multiple deployment options but lacks some advanced threat intelligence capabilities, like alert management.
+Consider Rapid7 if you’re looking for more features or internal integrations that include them.

 3.5/5